Russell Teibert

-Russell James Teibert (born December 22, 1992) is a Canadian professional soccer player currently playing as a midfielder for Vancouver Whitecaps FC in Major League Soccer and the Canada national team.
+Russell James Teibert (born December 22, 1992) is a Canadian former professional soccer player who played his entire career for Vancouver Whitecaps FC.

 Club career

 Youth and amateur

 Teibert attended St. Paul High School (Ontario) in Niagara Falls, Ontario, and is of German and Italian descent.
-He had a brief spell with Toronto FC's academy, before joining the Vancouver Whitecaps Residency program in 2008.
+He had a brief spell with Toronto FC's academy in the Canadian Soccer League's reserve division, before joining the Vancouver Whitecaps Residency program in 2008.
 He appeared in friendly games with the Residency team during tours of Japan, Germany and Spain, and played in the prestigious Dallas Cup against youth academies from Argentina's Club Atlético River Plate and Germany's Eintracht Frankfurt and Brazil's São Paulo FC.

 Teibert also played with the Vancouver Whitecaps Residency team in the USL Premier Development League in 2009 and 2010.